enterprisemediawiki/meza/README.md

 The scripts you'll need are below.
 They are downloaded during the initial setup.sh script you ran.
 I recommend running one at a time and taking a VirtualBox snapshot after each.
 They should be run in the order shown below.

-For the yums.sh and mysql.sh scripts you must provide some options.
+For the yums.sh, php.sh and mysql.sh scripts you must provide some options.

 **yums.sh** requires you to provide your platform architecture.
 This is either "32" or "64" (without the quotes).
 This means whether your computer architecture is 32-bit or 64-bit.